ChristianSchueler/pissed-off/esp-32-s3/README.md

 ## Ideas and Todo

-- nive to have: count all coins across the session and store overall coint coin, preferably by day + have a way to output the amount
+- nive to have: count all donated coins across the session and store overall coint coin, preferably by day + have a way to output the amount
   - could use NVS to store an int 32 per day, marked by key name, e.g. key = "coins_2025-11-23", value = 4000 meaning EUR 40,-
-  - would have to use NVS iterator to get all coins OR simply try to get keys for certain dates
+  - would have to use NVS iterator to get all coins donated OR simply try to get keys for certain dates
+- nice to have: drink size depending on amount donated, e.g. 2 sizes

 ## Loop